UF4007/aMySQLbuf/README.md

 - MEDIUMBLOB ------------------------------> std::string series
 - DATETIME --------------------------------> MYSQL_TIME, via GWPP_SQL_TIME(),
   - use mem::memUnit::tp_to_SQL_TIME()/SQL_TIME_to_tp() to convert to std::chrono::system_clock::time_point

+- **Be careful with the sequence between the fields in the MySQL table and the GWPP of save_fetch in the C++ struct!**

 ### demo
 ```C++